-'''

-Console(config)#pppoe intermediate-agent
+Console(config)#pppoe intermediate-agent Console(config)#

-Console(config)#

-'''

-pppoe intermediateagent format-type This command sets the access node identifier, generic error message, or vendor identifier for the switch.
+pppoe intermediate- This command sets the access node identifier, generic error message, or vendor agent format-type identifier for the switch.
 Use the no form to restore the default settings.

 error-message - An error message notifying the sender that the PPPoE Discovery packet was too large.